U.S.-China trade talks resume next week, focus on intellectual property

 “The United States is a great producer of technology, and innovation, and know-how, and trade secrets.
 And we have to operate in an environment where those things are protected,” Lighthizer said last week after talks at the White House.

-“I’m by no means predicting success; there is a lot of work that has to be done,” he said about the talks.
+“I’m by no means predicting success; there is a lot of work that has to be done,” he said.

-The sides are trying to hammer out a trade deal weeks ahead of a March deadline when U.S. tariffs on $200 billion worth of Chinese imports are scheduled to increase to 25 percent from 10 percent.
+The two sides are trying to hammer out a deal ahead of the March 1 deadline when U.S. tariffs on $200 billion worth of Chinese imports are scheduled to increase to 25 percent from 10 percent.

+China’s Commerce Ministry said in a statement on Saturday that the two countries would have a “further deep discussion on issues of mutual concern” on the basis of what they talked about at the last round of talks in Washington.
+It gave no details.

+China’s ambassador to the United States, Cui Tiankai, said in Michigan on Friday that a “zero-sum game” mindset was destructive to China-U.S. ties, the state-run news agency Xinhua reported.

 Escalating tensions between the United States and China have cost both countries billions of dollars and roiled global financial markets.

-Trump said on Thursday he did not plan to meet with Chinese President Xi Jinping before the March 1 deadline, dampening hopes that a trade pact could be reached quickly.

-If negotiations in China do not progress sufficiently, the U.S. officials said increased tariffs will take effect.
+If the negotiations do not progress sufficiently, the U.S. officials said increased tariffs will take effect.

 Washington could agree to extend the deadline without a deal if talks are progressing.
 Trump said last week he did not think the deadline would need to be extended, though he said a deal might not be on paper by then.

+Reporting by Jeff Mason; additional reporting by Chris Prentice and David Lawder in Washington and Ben Blanchard in Beijing; editing by David Gregorio/Sonya Hepinstall/Alexander Smith